-A group of 6 remote schools in South Australia wanted to improve how students were engaging with culture and learning.
-High staff turnover and a western-oriented curriculum made it hard to form genuine partnerships with the local community, and their students were becoming disengaged.
+Led by Kenmore Park Anangu School, a group of 10 remote schools in South Australia are improving how students are engaging with culture and learning.
+Prior to this, high staff turnover and a Western-oriented curriculum made it hard to form genuine partnerships with the local community, and their students were becoming disengaged.

 Together, with support from Schools Plus and SciDev, the schools are working together on an innovative Two-Way Science approach, purpose-built for remote Aboriginal schools.
 The program links the cultural knowledge of the local Indigenous community with Western science and the Australian curriculum to build cultural identity, teach science, reinforce literacy and numeracy and introduce technology.

-Working with the co-author of the Two-way science approach, teachers are improving thier cultural competency and learning to deliver the program in partnership with Anangu community members, Educators and Rangers.
+Working with the co-author of the Two-way science approach, teachers are improving their cultural competency and learning to deliver the program in partnership with Anangu community members, Educators and Rangers.

 Topics include weather, bushfoods, animal tracking, birdlife, and astronomy.
 At Yalata Anangu School, early years learnt about the watu (wombat); their habitat, tracks, and droppings, and used motion-sensor cameras to observe them in the wild.